silentFred/praating-ai/README.md

 Push-to-talk voice dictation for Linux.
 Hold a button, speak, release — text appears at your cursor.

-Built for use with Claude Code, terminals, text editors, and other text application.
+Built for use with Claude Code, terminals, text editors, and any application.

-## Quick Start
+## Installation

 ### 1. Install system dependencies